How to Run the Perfect Sales Discovery Call

 - Is there anyone that might feel left out if we don’t include them?

-It can be normal to realize that maybe things won’t work out between you and the prospect.
+It can be normal to realize that things may not work out between you and the prospect.
 Studies show that at least 50% of your prospects are not a good fit for what you sell.
 If things don’t work out now, politely say your goodbyes and leave that door open for the future.

 However, let’s assume that all your amazing, well-researched, and thoughtful questions have led you to believe that you really do have a great solution for this prospect and their need.
 In this case, it’s time to talk about the next steps.